Single-crossing dominance: A preference lattice: Theory

 \subsection{Uniqueness of minimum upper bounds}

-The \hyperref[theorem:existence]{existence theorem} tells us when minimum upper bounds are guaranteed to exist.
-They are not unique, in general:
+When minimum upper bounds exist, they need not be unique:

-\begin{example} Consider $\mathcal{X} = \{x,y\}$ with the empty partial order $\gtrsim$, so that $x,y$ are $\gtrsim$-incomparable.
-Let $P = \{ \mathord{\succeq_1}, \mathord{\succeq_2} \} \subseteq \mathcal{P}$, where $x \succ_1 y$ and $y \succ_2 x$.
+\begin{example} Consider $\mathcal{X} = \{x,y\}$ with the empty partial order $\primgeq$, so that $x,y$ are $\primgeq$-incomparable.
+Let $P = \{ \mathord{\prefeq_1}, \mathord{\prefeq_2} \} \subseteq \mathcal{P}$, where $x \pref_1 y$ and $y \pref_2 x$.

-Since all alternatives are $\gtrsim$-incomparable, there are no $P$-chains.
-Conditions \ref{bullet:join_weak}--\ref{bullet:join_strict} in the \hyperref[theorem:characterisation]{characterisation theorem} (p. \pageref{theorem:characterisation}) are therefore (vacuously) satisfied by any preference.
+Since all alternatives are $\primgeq$-incomparable, there are no $P$-chains.
+Conditions \ref{bullet:join_weak}--\ref{bullet:join_strict} in the \hyperref[theorem:characterisation]{characterisation theorem} are therefore (vacuously) satisfied by any preference.
 So by the \hyperref[theorem:characterisation]{characterisation theorem}, every preference is a minimum upper bound of $P$. \end{example}

-The message of \Cref{example:xy_not_unique} is that preferences that disagree only on $\gtrsim$-incomparable pairs of alternatives $\SC$-dominate each other, leading to multiplicity of minimum upper bounds for some sets of preferences.
-The solution is to rule out $\gtrsim$-incomparability:
+The message of \Cref{example:xy_not_unique} is that preferences that disagree only on $\primgeq$-incomparable pairs of alternatives $\SC$-dominate each other, leading to a multiplicity of minimum upper bounds.
+This is a general lesson:

 \begin{namedthm}[Uniqueness proposition.]
 The following are equivalent: \begin{enumerate}

 \item Every set of preferences has \emph{at most} one minimum upper bound.

 \item Every set of preferences has \emph{exactly} one minimum upper bound.